Azure/kubeflow-labs/7-hyperparam-sweep/README.md

 That way, when installing the chart, 9 `TfJob` will actually get deployed (3 x 3), testing all the combination of learning rate and hidden layers depth that we specified.
 This is a very simple example (our model is also very simple), but hopefully you start to see the possibilities than Helm offers.

-In this excercise, we are going to use a new model based on [Andrej Karpathy's Image painting demo](http://cs.stanford.edu/people/karpathy/convnetjs/demo/image_regression.html).
+In this exercise, we are going to use a new model based on [Andrej Karpathy's Image painting demo](http://cs.stanford.edu/people/karpathy/convnetjs/demo/image_regression.html).
 This model objective is to to create a new picture as close as possible to the original one, "The Starry Night" by Vincent van Gogh:

 ![Starry](./src/starry.jpg)